chessmasterhong/impact-atmosphere/README.md

 * To get current weather condition:

         this.atmosphere.weather_condition.rain;         // Returns a boolean
         this.atmosphere.weather_condition.snow;         // Returns a boolean
+        this.atmosphere.weather_condition.lightning;    // Returns a boolean
         this.atmosphere.weather_condition.fog;          // Returns a boolean

+* To get the current chance of lightning flashes:

+        this.lightning_rate;    // Returns a number (integer or float)

 * To get maximum particle count: